Nehalem Lead Architect Returns to Intel, Inspired by New CEO

 In a sign that Intel's efforts to rebuild its engineering corps might be swift under the new incoming CEO, Glenn Hinton, the lead architect of Intel's Nehalem processors and several other programs, announced that he is returning to the company after a three-year retirement.
-In a LinkedIn post announcing his return, Hinton cited the return of Pat Gelsinger, Intel's new CEO, as a prime motivator for his return.
+In a LinkedIn post announcing his decision, Hinton cited the return of Pat Gelsinger, Intel's new CEO, as a prime motivator for rejoining the company.

 Hinton also remarked that he will be working on a high performance CPU project, and "If it wasn't a fun project I wouldn't have come back.
 As you know, retirement is pretty darn nice."
 (Hat tip to @DylanLJMartin for the spot.)